lizmat/articles/towards-a-Raku-Foundation-2.md

 ### Finding board members

 The second hurdle was finding board members.
 I wanted to make sure that the initial Executive Board members would have a (long) experience with the Raku Programming Language, and where geographically / culturally and age as diverse as possible.
-I was very glad to be able to find *Patrick Böker* (Germany, patrickb), *Bruce Gray* (USA, Util), *Richard Hainsworth* (UK, finanalyst) and *Tadeusz Sośnierz* (Poland, tadzik) willing to stick out their necks to become officially registered board members of the Raku Foundation.
+Apart from yours truly obviously, I was very glad to be able to find *Patrick Böker* (Germany, patrickb), *Bruce Gray* (USA, Util), *Richard Hainsworth* (UK, finanalyst) and *Tadeusz Sośnierz* (Poland, tadzik) willing to stick out their necks to become officially registered board members of the Raku Foundation.
 They all have many years of supporting what is now the Raku Programming Language under their belt!

 > Yes, I would have loved to see an even more diverse board.
 This is definitely a goal the Raku Foundation will pursue!